Remote Access on Mac

 note

-From the instance output above above. root@nodegarage : the nodegarage would show as the hostname that you supplied during the build process, in the previous steps.
+From the instance output above above. root@mynode : the mynode would show as the hostname that you supplied during the build process, in the previous steps.
 You may also see a $ instead of a #, this does not matter.

 info

-You should not use NodeGarage as your hostname.
+You may use mynode as your hostname but, it is better to use a hostname that meets your situation a little better.
 However, it should not make a difference in performance or functionality.

 Excellent!